 South Africa leadership ‘approved’ World Cup payment

-Football's world governing body faced fresh pressure Saturday, after media reports the highest levels of South Africa's government approved a $10-million payment that US investigators suspect was a bribe to get the 2010 World Cup.
+The highest levels of South African government approved a $10-million payment that US investigators suspect was a bribe to get the 2010 World Cup, media reports said Friday.

-Then president Thabo Mbeki and foreign minister Nkosazana Dlamini-Zuma approved the payment, the reports said, which the authorities again insisted Friday was for a legitimate development project in the Caribbean.
+Then president Thabo Mbeki and foreign minister Nkosazana Dlamini-Zuma approved the payment which the authorities again insisted Friday was for a legitimate development project in the Caribbean.

-The new revelations came as FIFA remained in the eye of a corruption storm that has seen seven executives arrested, its president Sepp Blatter announce his resignation and former executive committee member Chuck Blazer admit to paying bribes.
+The new revelations emerged as FIFA remained at the eye of a corruption storm after seven of its officials were arrested last week and its president Sepp Blatter resigned.

-US investigators suspect it was a bribe to get three FIFA executive votes for its World Cup bid.
-South African authorities say the $10-million payment was an honest donation to support football among the "African diaspora" in the Caribbean.
+US investigators suspect the South African payment was a bribe to get three FIFA executive votes for its World Cup bid.
+South African authorities say the $10-million payment was an honest donation to support football among the “African diaspora” in the Caribbean.

 “President Mbeki spoke with the leadership of the 2010 World Cup local organising committee,” Sports Minister Fikile Mbalula told the Beeld newspaper when asked who decided to pay the money.